xpqz/dyalog-docs/windows-ui-guide/docs/tracer/trace-primitives.md

 ```

 !!! note
-    Each of these options correspond to a new pane in the tracer.
-With every such pane enabled and visible, the interface will become busy.
-A good strategy is to enable these on a case by case basis.
+    Each of these options corresponds to a new pane in the Tracer.
+Having all panes enabled and visible can result in the interface becoming cluttered and information being hard to locate; Dyalog Ltd recommends enabling these on a case-by-case basis.

 ### Aspect Pane Options

-The settings available under the **Options** menu can be used to configure the behaviour of the aspect panes.
-They are:
+When a docked aspect pane is the focus, the Session's **Options** menu enables configuration of the behaviour of that aspect pane (for floating panes, the **Options** menu is within the aspect pane).
+The options are:

-1. **Show Status Bars**
+- **Show Status Bars**

-    This controls the appearance of status bars at the bottom of TP windows.
+    Whether status bars are displayed beneath the aspect pane.

-2. **Minimise until first use**
+- **Minimise until first use**

-    This means that if you have saved a tracer layout, the panes should remain minimised until they're activated.
-This is the default setting.
-For complex tracer layouts, this can often mean a better use of the screen real estate.
+    Whether a saved layout should minimise aspect panes until they are activated.
+For complex layouts this can improve usability.

-3. **Show functions as trees**
+- **Show functions as trees**

-    When using the **Current/Previous Function** panes, **Show functions as trees** uses the same display mode as `]box on -trains=tree`.
-Default is `]box on -trains=box`.
-This option can be helpful when dealing with tacit expressions.
+    When using the **Current/Previous Function** panes, whether **Show functions as trees** uses the same display mode as `]Boxing on -trains=tree`.
+If this option is not selected, the display mode is `]Boxing on -trains=box`.
+This can be helpful when investigating tacit expressions.

-4. **Trace idioms**
+- **Trace idioms**

-    When selected, the TP tracer will trace _into_ any expression that the interpreter might otherwise optimise out.
-If not selected, the tracer will instead treat such expressions as atomic functions.
+    Whether specific expressions that the interpreter might treat as special cases (for example, idioms) are included when tracing primitives.
+If this option is not selected, such expressions are treated as atomic functions.

-5. **Use Array Notation**
+- **Use Array Notation**

-    Use APL array notation in the panes for arguments and results, instead of the traditional APL array display.
+    Whether APL array notation is used to display arguments and results.

-Here is an illustration of the effect of choosing **Show functions as trees** on the **Current Function** pane:
+The following screenshot illustrates the effect of choosing **Show functions as trees** on the **Current Function** pane:

 ![](../../img/tbt-current-fn-options-menu.png)

 ## Tracing Diamond-Separated Expressions

-Sometimes you encounter a line of code which is a set of expressions separated by diamonds, but you might only want to TP into some of them.
-Consider three diamond-separated expressions, but we want to skip the first two, and TP-trace into the last expression only:
+A line of code can comprise a set of expressions separated by diamonds.
+In this situation, you might only want to trace into some of them and skip others; this can be done by using the command **&lt;ER&gt;** (by default, this is <kbd>enter</kbd>).

+For example, consider a line that consists of three diamond-separated expressions; you want to skip the first two, and trace primitives in the third one:

 ```apl
 a ← 3 3⍴⍳9 ⋄ b ← ⍉a ⋄ a + b
 ```

-Enter the expressions in the session, and commence TP by hitting <kbd>alt</kbd>+<kbd>shift</kbd>+<kbd>enter</kbd>.
+Enter the expressions in the Session, and start primitive tracing.
 You should see:

 ![](../../img/tbt-diamond1.png)

-with the first expression highlighted.
-Now hit <kbd>enter</kbd> to execute single expression:
+with the first expression highlighted (red outline).
+Enter <ER> (<kbd>enter</kbd>) to execute the single expression before the first diamond separator:

 ![](../../img/tbt-diamond2.png)

-and hit <kbd>enter</kbd> again to skip the middle expression, and then <kbd>alt</kbd>+<kbd>shift</kbd>+<kbd>enter</kbd> to TP into the final expression:
+The second expression is now highlighted.
+Enter <ER> (<kbd>enter</kbd>) again to execute the second expression, then enter <TP> (<kbd>alt</kbd>+<kbd>shift</kbd>+<kbd>enter</kbd>) to start tracing the primitives in the third expression:

 ![](../../img/tbt-diamond3.png)